ytxytx/ICAIS2025_Ddmiurge_Matrix/README.md

-# Science Arena Challenge - Example Submission
+# AI Scientist Challenge - Example Submission

 This is a demonstration project that implements four endpoints for scientific research tasks using LLM models.